What happens when a police officer needs to pull over a self-driving truck and there’s no truck driver behind the wheel?

-One of the many important ways the team approaches this task is by getting great thinkers with different perspectives and backgrounds together in a room, including partners from academia and the trucking industry.
-One of Torc’s most recent partnerships was with a group of Cornell University MBA students, in the spring 2022 Johnson Graduate School of Management Digital Immersion class.
-The students were asked to investigate what would need to be considered when an unexpected situation occurs on the road.
+The team approaches these tasks by getting great thinkers with different perspectives and backgrounds together in a room, including partners from academia and the trucking industry, and setting the challenge in front of them.
+In the spring of 2022, Cornell University MBA students were tasked with investigating what would need to be considered when an unexpected situation happens on the road.
 The Cornell University MBA students’ problem statements included:

-• What must happen when an autonomous truck stops?
+- What must happen when an autonomous truck stops?

-• How can a remotely located human increase the safety of the situation?
+- How can a remotely located human increase the safety of the situation?

-• How should a situation like this be handled, best case?
+- How should a situation like this be handled, best case?